Ralph Macchio: Other roles

-In 1986, Macchio appeared in the 1986 film Crossroads, portraying music student Eugene Martone.
+In 1986, Macchio appeared in the film Crossroads, portraying music student Eugene Martone.
 That same year, Macchio starred in Cuba and His Teddy Bear on Broadway, alongside Robert De Niro.

 In 1992, Macchio starred opposite Joe Pesci and Marisa Tomei in the hit comedy film My Cousin Vinny, playing Billy Gambini, who was wrongfully accused of murder while passing through a small Alabama town.

 In 1996, Macchio performed the lead role of J. Pierrepont Finch in the U.S. tour revival of the 1962 Tony Award-winning musical How to Succeed in Business Without Really Trying, and received positive reviews.
 Referring to his performance as a chorister in a high school production of the same musical, Macchio said, "I was known as the 'Dancing Kid,' not that I was all that great.
 But I had been dancing since the age of three, taking lessons at the June Claire School of Dance in Babylon, Long Island."

 In 2005, Macchio played himself in the HBO series Entourage.
 Beginning in October 2008, Macchio appeared in several episodes of the ABC Network television series Ugly Betty as Archie Rodriguez, a local politician who is Hilda's love interest.

 On September 20, 2010, Macchio played the adult Carl Morelli in a staged reading of the Charles Messina play A Room of My Own presented by The Bleecker Street Theatre Company.
 His Funny or Die video entitled Wax On, F*ck Off, became a viral sensation in 2010.
 In February 2011, it was announced that Macchio would compete on ABC's Dancing with the Stars.
 He was eliminated during the semi-finals, placing fourth in the overall competition.
 Macchio appeared in Canadian band Danko Jones' music videos for "Had Enough" and "I Think Bad Thoughts."

 In April 2012, Macchio was cast in the film Hitchcock, based on the non-fiction book Alfred Hitchcock and the Making of Psycho.
 He portrayed Psycho screenwriter Joseph Stefano.
 Some of his other film credits include Distant Thunder, Naked in New York, A Good Night to Die, Beer League and both Too Much Sun and Up the Academy with Robert Downey Jr. From 2017 to 2019, Macchio had a reucuring role as Officer Haddix on The Deuce.

 Macchio has directed two short films: Love Thy Brother (2002) and Across The Alley (2013); both won awards at U.S.-based film festivals.

 2024–present

-Macchio was given a star on the Hollywood Walk of Fame in 2024.
+Macchio was given a star on the Hollywood Walk of Fame in November 2024.
+In October 2024, he was featured prominently in the music video of the Coldplay song "The Karate Kid".
+Macchio later joined the band on stage to perform the song during a show in Melbourne, Australia.